8 Ways to Improve Your Cycling Endurance as a Beginner

 Two cyclists riding side by side during a beautiful fall day, which is the perfect time to start cycling as a beginner.

 Fall is the perfect time to start your journey as a cyclist.
-The weather calms down a bit and the stress of the race season is over.
-And you finally made the decision now.
-You’ve got yourself a bike and went out for your first ride.
-The wind blew against you and your bike, while you pushed the pedals.
-It wasn’t a long ride but it was exhausting.
+The weather calms down a bit and there’s no urge to stress about racing.
+Following pro cycling you finally got yourself a bike and went out for your first ride.
+Suffering a hunger flat you come back home exhausted.
+And yet, despite all the pain, you felt an immense amount of joy.

 But don’t bury your head in the sand.
-Here are 8 ways to improve your cycling endurance as a beginner to strive in your group ride.
+Here are 8 ways to improve your cycling endurance as a beginner to stand the pace of the Saturday group ride.

 Let’s take these one by one, and then tie them all together.